Orion 10022 StarMax Maksutov-Cassegrain Telescope

 Based on the above, it’s not always easy to know if the telescope you’ve seen online or in a store will enable you to see the planets in all their splendor.

-Therefore, to help you find the best telescope for viewing planets, here’s our list of the five best telescopes that don’t cost a lot of money.
-Take your backyard stargazing to the next level with the best telescope for viewing planets: planet viewing doesn’t have to be expensive.
+Therefore, to help you find the best portable telescope for viewing planets, here’s our list of the five best telescopes that don’t cost a lot of money.
+Take your backyard stargazing with you and to the next level with the best telescope for viewing planets: planet viewing doesn’t have to be expensive.

-Best Telescope For Viewing Planets – Reviews & Buying guide for 2020
+Best Portable Telescope For Viewing Planets – Reviews & Buying guide for 2022

 Best Overall: Orion 10022 StarMax Maksutov-Cassegrain Telescope

 This is a Maksutov-Cassegrain telescope, which is considered to be the best telescope for viewing planets.
 It’s a striking maroon and black appearance looks like an instrument a professional astronomer would use.